 Disclosure: this post may contain affiliate links, which means I may make a commission if you decide to make a purchase through one of my links, at no cost to you.

 Okay, so here’s the scoop: unless you’re new to this blog, I’ve pretty much reminded you that I’m graduating soon with an MBA on nearly every post (two years in the making, 25 days and counting, what what!).
 Recently, I’ve been thinking about graduation gifts.

 My sweet, wonderful, awesome (Mom/Dad, hope you’re reading this) parents have offered to buy me a new washer and dryer as a graduation present.
 I humbly accepted (by immediately scouring every Black Friday deal on my favorite new website and texting my mom a few dozen times).
 So, now I have all of these new thoughts in my head.
-Awesome decorating ideas like this (collected over the last few years on a dedicated Pinterest board):
+Awesome decorating ideas like the ones I’ve collected over the last few years on a dedicated Pinterest board)

-I have a budget to stick to (under $1,000 for the pair), and a really tight space to work in (not nearly as tight as the makeover I did for Heidi and Jon a few months ago, but close enough!).
+I have a budget to stick to (under $1,000 for the pair), and a really tight space to work in (not nearly as tight as the makeover I did for Heidi and Jon on HomeStretch Season 7 back in 2013, but close enough!).
 Here’s what things look like now-ish (or rather the last time I even bothered to take photos of the laundry room, which was all the way back in 2010):